Unirep/Unirep-Social/README.md

-# Unirep With MongoDB
+# Unirep Social With MongoDB

-For more information about Unirep, refer to the [documentation](https://vivi432.gitbook.io/unirep-social/)
+For more information about Unirep Social, refer to the [documentation](https://vivi432.gitbook.io/unirep-social/)

 ## Install and build

 ```
-npm install
+yarn install
 ```

 then run

 ```
-npm run build
+yarn run build
 ```
 to build the circuits